 (b) The Company has a regular programme of physical verification of its fixed assets bywhich fixed assets are verified in a phased manner over a period of three years.
 Inaccordance with this programme certain fixed assets were verified during the year and nomaterial discrepancies were noticed on such verification.

 (c) According to the information and explanations given to us and on the basis of ourexamination of the records of the Company the title deeds of immovable properties areheld in the name of the Company.

-(b) The procedures of physical verification of inventories followed by the managementare reasonable and adequate in relation to the size of the company and the nature of itsbusiness
+b.
+The procedures of physical verification of inventories followed by the managementare reasonable and adequate in relation to the size of the company and the nature of itsbusiness

 (iii) The Company has not granted any loans to bodies corporate covered in the registermaintained under section 189 of the Companies Act 2013 ('the Act').

 (iv) In our opinion and according to the information and explanations given to us theCompany has complied with the provisions of section 185 and 186 of the Act with respectto the loans and investments made.

 (v) The Company has not accepted any deposits from the public covered under Section 73to 76 of the Companies Act 2013.

 (vi) The Company was not required to maintain cost records as prescribed by centralgovernment under subsection (1) of section 148 of the Companies Act 2013.

 (vii)(a) According to the information and explanations given to us and on the basis ofour examination of the records of the Company amounts deducted/ accrued in the books ofaccount in respect of undisputed statutory dues including provident fund income taxsales tax wealth tax service tax duty of customs value added tax cess and othermaterial statutory dues have been regularly deposited during the year.
 However there arecertain delay observed in deposition of dues by the Company with the appropriateauthorities in India .The Arrear as on 31st march 2019 on the aforesaid dues were asbelow: